 We are delighted that two local vets are now referring clients to us for ultrasound teeth cleaning.

-Dogs with mild to moderate tartar build up and signs of gum disease will benefit enormously, from a course of ultrasound teeth cleaning.
+Dogs with mild to moderate tartar build up and signs of gum disease will benefit enormously from a course of ultrasonic teeth cleaning.
 Once their teeth are clean we recommend a monthly maintenance session.

 Many dogs end up having expensive dental treatment under anaesthetic every year!
-If your dog's teeth are currently clean following a recent dental treatment under anaesthetic, a monthly ultrasound treatment will help prevent the need for it again.
+If your dog's teeth are currently clean following a recent dental treatment under anaesthetic a monthly ultrasonic treatment will help prevent the need for it again.

-Owing to advanced age or health problems some dogs can't have anaesthetic for teeth cleaning and for these dogs ultrasound teeth cleaning may be the ideal solution.
+Owing to advanced age or health problems some dogs can't have an anaesthetic for teeth cleaning and for these dogs ultrasonic teeth cleaning may be the ideal solution.

-Ultrasound teeth cleaning is not suitable for dogs with advanced peridontal disease.
-However, once your vet has carried out the required treatment a monthly ultrasound teeth cleaning treatment can help prevent further necessity for treatment under anaesthetic in the future.
+Ultrasonic teeth cleaning is not suitable for dogs with advanced periodontal disease.
+However, once your vet has carried out the required treatment a monthly ultrasonic teeth cleaning treatment can help prevent further necessity for treatment under anaesthetic in the future.

 visit our Facebook Group.
 Just click here: